-11. Mr. Chagla, learned Senior Counsel appearing on behalf of the petitioners placed on record sequence of relevant facts and circumstances, which are as under :
+11. Mr. Chagla, learned Senior Counsel behalf of the petitioners placed on record relevant facts and circumstances, which are as under:

-(I) On 25th February, 2012, the Board of Directors of Ekaterina and the Petitioner Company approved the Concurrent Scheme, including the share exchange ratio;

-(II) On 25th February, 2012 itself, the Board of Directors of the petitioner Company, SIIL, MALCO, SEL and VAL approved the Composite Scheme and the share exchange ratio(s) after considering the Valuation Report of Grant Thornton India LLP and KPMG India Private Limited, the independent valuers and the fairness opinions of Citi Group Global Markets India Private Limited (to the Board of Directors of the petitioner) and DSP Merill Lynch Private Limited (to the Board of Directors of SIIL).

-(III) On 2nd April, 2012 and 12th April, 2012, the National Stock Exchange of India Limited and the Bombay Stock Exchange Limited, respectively granted their no objection to the Concurrent Scheme.

-(IV) On 2nd April, 2012 and 12th April, 2012 itself, the National Stock Exchange of India Limited and the Bombay Stock Exchange Limited, respectively granted their no objection to the Composite Scheme.
+- (I) On 25th February, 2012, the Board of Ekaterina and the Petitioner Company approved the Concurrent Scheme, including the share exchange ratio - (II) On 25th February, 2012 itself, the Board of Directors of the Petitioner Company, SIIL, MALCO, SEL and VAL approved the Composite Scheme and the share exchange ratio(s) after considering the valuation reports of Grant Thornton India LLP and KPMG India Private Limited, the independent valuers and the fairness opinion of Citi Group Global Markets India Private Limited (to the Board of Directors of the Petitioner) and DSP Me rill Lynch Private Limited (to the Board of Directors of SIIL). - (III) On 2nd April, 2012 and 12th April, 2012, the National Stock Exchange of India and the Bombay Stock Exchange Limited, respectively approved the Concurrent Scheme. - (IV) On 2nd April, 2012 and 12th April, 2012, the National Stock Exchange of India and the Bombay Stock Exchange Limited, respectively approved the Composite Scheme.